A tutorial on how to Setup Ubuntu as a dual boot in Windows 7.

 Select: Use as ‘Swap Area’

 Your installation should be started and you would see the world map.
-Point using mouse your location, it would auto detect based on your click, choose a location.
+Point using mouse your location, it would auto-detect based on your click, choose a location.

-Choose your desired Keyboard layout and language.
+Choose your desired keyboard layout and language.
 Press continue.

 Your installation would start.
 Please wait until it finishes.
 Typically it would take around 10 to 15 minutes depending on your system.

-During restart process, the disk drive should eject, remove the disk; You should also remove the USB stick.
+During the restart process, the disk drive should eject, remove the disk; You should also remove the USB stick.

-If everything works fine, you would see GRUB loader with your both Windows and Ubuntu in the menu.
+If everything works fine, you would see GRUB loader with both Windows and Ubuntu in the menu.

 Choose your desire OS and go!